galaxyproject/training-material/topics/contributing/tutorials/reviewing/tutorial.md

 **Framework**
-- Do travis test pass? (see next section)
+- Do the tests pass? (see next section)
 - Does the layout fit with the [best practices guidelines](TODO)?
 - Is all the input data on Zenodo?
   - Do the Zenodo links match in the metadata, hands_on boxes, and data-library yaml file?